-A: After you complete your first-year curriculum as either a full- or part-time student, you may petition the Associate Dean for Student Affairs to be reclassified.These requests are granted on a space-available basis.
+A: After you complete your first-year curriculum as either a full- or Part-Time Evening Program student, you may petition the Office of Student Affairs to be reclassified.These requests are granted on a space-available basis.

 A: These are done on a case-by-case basis.
 If you feel your situation is compelling, you should submit a written request for deferment to the Assistant Dean for Admissions and outline your reason(s) for seeking a deferment.
 We will notify you of the decision by email.
 If you are granted a deferment you will be required to sign a pledge not to seek or hold deferment elsewhere, or to apply to another law school while on deferment.

 Q: I am an attorney in another country.
 Do I have to get a J.D. to take the Texas bar?

 A: If you are not licensed in your country, you must definitely get a J.D; however, after your first year of law school, you may be able to receive 30 hours of credit for your prior law school work.